Fair Future Movement Unites Milwaukee Through Environmental Justice

 On deciding the organization’s name, Roberson continues, “A “fair future” for everyone is what our goal is - all ages, all genders, all backgrounds.
 We want a community where everyone has everything that they need.”

 Fair Future Movement recently earned nonprofit status in May.
 Having written their official guiding documents, the organization plans to expand existing programming as well as their board of directors.
-In addition to McAlister and Roberson, Fair Future’s current board includes facilitator Kyla Smith, co-chairs Nora Godoy-González and Amber West, secretary Adriana Vásquez and treasurer Detaya Johnson.
+In addition to McAlister and Roberson, Fair Future’s current staff includes facilitator Kyla Smith, and board members include co-chairs Nora Godoy-González and Amber West, secretary Adriana Vázquez and treasurer Detaya Johnson..

 The organization works with and amplifies existing environmental and social justice groups in their mission to unite Milwaukee’s community.
 “There are a lot of organizations taking on specific initiatives and doing incredible work,” McAlister affirms.
 “What we’re filling is connecting all of them so that we can collaborate - while also being approachable as we engage those who haven’t been traditionally involved or have felt left out.”